-When Seneca Buck was born on 10 January 1802, in Maine, United States, his father, Moses Buck, was 41 and his mother, Hannah Chubb, was 38.
-He had at least 4 sons and 5 daughters with Jane Warren.
+When Seneca Buck was born on 10 January 1802, in Paris, Oxford, Massachusetts, United States, his father, Moses Buck, was 41 and his mother, Hannah Chubb, was 38.
+He married Jane Warren after 30 December 1826, in Oxford, Maine, United States.
+They were the parents of at least 4 sons and 5 daughters.
 He died on 15 July 1887, in Easton, Bristol, Massachusetts, United States, at the age of 85, and was buried in Washington Street Cemetery, Easton, Bristol, Massachusetts, United States.

 Do you know Seneca?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account